nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/JS_MODULES.md

 ## The Garage Module

-You can take this a step further and make the car garage it's own module.
+You can take this a step further and make the car garage its own module.

 ```sh
 touch src/scripts/createGarage.js